16.66% Raised

 Integrated protection standards into 1,400 schools of the Ministry of Education of the Interim Government, through their Unified Child Protection Policy.

-We have qualified 172 schools to appoint child protection professionals, who are trained by Hurras.
+We have qualified 172 schools to appoint child protection professionals, who are trained by Child Guardians.
 See here our qualification criteria for schools

 We have achieved local and international recognition as a leading child protection organization.
-Hurras is a member of the Steering Committee for Alliance for Child Protection in Humanitarian Action.
+Child Guardians is a member of the Steering Committee for Alliance for Child Protection in Humanitarian Action.

 How does the case management system work?